mindspore-ai/docs/docs/lite/docs/source_en/quick_start/one_hour_introduction.md

         - Operator attribute

-            The `ATTRIBUTES` field lists the operator attributes, which store the parameter values required for operator computation.
+            The `Attributes` field lists the operator attributes, which store the parameter values required for operator computation.

         - Node inputs